1101 E Pike Street Landmark Nomination

 Seattle Prohibition Book Talk (Capitol Hill edition)

-A co-presentation with Seattle historian and collector Brad Holden author of Seattle Prohibition: Bootleggers, Rumrunners and Graft in the Queen City.
+A co-presentation at Elliot Bay Book Company with Seattle historian and collector Brad Holden author of Seattle Prohibition: Bootleggers, Rumrunners and Graft in the Queen City.
 Our presentation focused on the Prohibition Era history of Seattle’s Capitol Hill with photos and stories about our city’s most notorious moonshiners and bootleggers and those trying to enforce the law.

 Date: July 8, 2019 Attendance: 45